Explore Chiang Mai Temples biking and hiking

 Wat Phrathat Doi Suthep

-Wat Phra That Doi Suthep is the most famous temple of North Thailand.
+Wat Phra That Doi Suthep is the most famous temple in North Thailand.
 Almost everyone who visits Chiang Mai will travel up the mountain to visit this temple.
 The beautiful Naga staircase of Wat Doi Suthep has more than 300 steps.
 We will hike up to the temple to enjoy the serene atmosphere and the fantastic views of Chiang Mai.
 The temple dates back to the 14th century.
 Until the monk Kruba Srivichai constructed the road to the temple in 1935, pilgrims walked to the temple.
 After this, we return to Chiang Mai and drop you off at the hotel.
 We hope you enjoyed our Active Chiang Mai Temple Tour.